 Please click here to see how other testers got it served.
 My friend meanwhile got the standard breakfast with a soft-boiled egg, a roll and a slice of bread, assorted jam and butter.
 The butter had already melted in some places when it arrived at the table while the egg was on the shorter of the three minutes and way too runny.
 Also the bread had the pre-cut texture and felt dry.

 Overall the breakfast was a disappointment, made worse by how the complaint was handled in that it was ignored twice and only later, after we had paid, a coffee was offered for the inconvenience.
 By that time I was already on my way out and couldn’t be bothered anymore.
 So while dinner the first time around was quite a pleasant experience with great service, it disenthraled the second and third time around.
 The inconsistencies of the kitchen need to be straightened out maybe then I will go again.
-And please get rid of the shoe line-up in front of the kitchen!
+And please also get rid of the shoe line-up in front of the kitchen!
 Yours, Pollybert

 1020 Wien, Praterstrasse 19

 Mobil: +43 676 466 80 60